Philadelphia Identity Theft Lawyer

-To learn more about identity theft charges in Pennsylvania, you should speak with an experienced criminal attorney.
+To learn more about identity theft charges in Philadelphia, you should speak with an experienced Philadelphia identity theft defense attorney.

 If you were arrested for taking more than $2,000 worth of goods with another person’s identity, you would be charged with a third degree felony.
 Similar to the grading for misdemeanors, third degree felonies are the least severe type of felony in Pennsylvania.
 However, if you are convicted of a third degree felony, you can still be sentenced to up to seven years in prison and have to pay $15,000 in fines.
 This is also the penalty for using a stolen identity to further a criminal conspiracy.

 You should also remember that these offenses can be upgraded if you commit identity theft against a highly vulnerable individual.
 This means that your first degree misdemeanor can be upgraded to a third degree felony, or a third degree felony can turn into a second degree felony.
 That is significant because second degree felonies carry a maximum prison sentence of 10 years, as opposed to seven years for a third degree felony.

 Philadelphia Identity Theft Defense Attorney Offering Free Consultations